fmeringdal/nettu-scheduler/README.md

 ## Quick start

-The server is using PostgreSQL for persistence so we will need to spin up that first:
+The server is using PostgreSQL for persistence, so we will need to spin up that first:
 ```bash
 cd scheduler
 docker-compose -f integrations/docker-compose.yml up -d